RocketChat/docs-old/administrator-guides/omnichannel-integrations/all-integrations/telegram/README.md

 3. Enable listening at the Bot with **/privacy** (Here's an[example](http://i.imgur.com/xSjdAAy.jpg?1))

-4. Add Bot to Telegram group and enjoy the best cross-platform communication.
+4. Add Bot to Telegram group and enjoy the best cross-platform communication

 ```javascript
 class Script {